alcelaser/ML-Project-321991/README.md

 - .gitignore -> Contains all the local files we did not want to flood git with (logs from tensorboard, virual environments, dataset ect ect)
 - README.md -> You're reading it

+### FOLDERS:

+- .venv (old virtual environment, now .venv-wsl which is in gitignore)
+- images -> contain all the images used in the project as well as old visualisations under the old sub-folder which contains neat visualisations that we didn't have the space to include or were scrapped for being too cluttered/ not of much use.
+ (from gitignore)
+ - .vscode -> setup to get gpu/jupyter kernel to work
+ - logs -> logs for tensorboard
+ - .data -> our dataset, too large to upload to github

 In the **PatternMind** project we aimed to explore semantic structures within large and diverse image collections.

 Our main focus was to **extract visual patterns and categories** using multiple machine learning techniques, with the goal of understanding similarity, thematic structure, and ambiguity across images.